Synthetixio/SIPs/SIPS/sip-keeper-synth-phase-1.md

 - When a user calls `ExchangeRates.freezeSynth(iETH)`
     - iETH is frozen at the upper limit
     - `msg.sender` is emitted as the address who froze the iSynth
+    - The `InversePricing.frozenUpperLimit` is set to true

+Given iETH on `ExchangeRates` is below the lower limit

+- When a user calls `ExchangeRates.freezeSynth(iETH)`
+    - iETH is frozen at the lower limit
+    - `msg.sender` is emitted as the address who froze the iSynth
-    - The `InversePricing.frozen` is set to true
+    - The `InversePricing.frozenLowerLimit` is set to true

 Given iETH on `ExchangeRates` is below the upper limit and above the lower limit

 - When a user calls `ExchangeRates.freezeSynth(iETH)`
-    - It should revert
+    - It should revert.

 ## Configurable Values (Via SCCP)